ant-design/ant-design-web3/packages/web3/src/ledger/index.md

 ---
 nav: Components
+order: 6
-group: Adapter
+group:
+  title: Hardware Wallets
-order: 10
+  order: 2
+tag:
+  title: New
+  color: success
 ---

 # Ledger

 Ledger hardware wallet adapter for Ant Design Web3.

+Ant Design Web3 officially provides `@ant-design/web3-ledger` to support Ledger hardware wallets.
+It is an Ant Design Web3 Ledger adapter based on [Ledger Device Management Kit](https://github.com/LedgerHQ/device-sdk-ts).
 Ledger is a hardware wallet that provides secure storage for cryptocurrency private keys.
 This adapter integrates Ledger devices with Ant Design Web3 using the official Ledger SDK.

 ## When to Use